 Brain On Fire and The Emotional Changes In MS

 Have you ever had the feeling of going on an emotional roller coaster?
-Well, The term it self is explains my life in a nut shell.
+Well, The term it self is explains my life in a nut shell a year ago.
 I had the most emotionally draining day and to look at me you would never have an idea of the storm brewing in my mind...
 See if you don't already know I have MS ( Multiple Sclerosis ) and constant physical changes that come along with MS are like being on a roller coaster all by it self but the emotional and mental toll it takes are one of the many things we tend to over look and not discuss as much as the visible changes that can occur.

 But besides the physical changes that can occur which sometimes can seem like suddenly and drastically throwing your life into complete disarray...
 The brain which is the control center for your entire body including all your senses, emotional feeling that can be experienced and all the other little things people standing on the outside looking in cannot see, goes on its own little trip... from it now processing information slower or inaccurately sometimes, like just walking down the street and all of the sudden the ground feels further away.... you can be totally fine one minute and then at the snap of a finger things change.
 That feeling alone can make you feel unsteady, unsafe outside, and alone in a world filled with people...why? because no one can see what your going through but you, no one understands whats happening but you, to everyone else you look completely crazy when you can't seem to walk in a straight line, look as if your reaching for the ground that is clearly there.